hpc/pavilion2/docs/tests/permutations.rst

         run:
           cmds: 'echo "{{msg}} {{person}} - {{date}}"'

-The above would result in nine virtual tests, each one echoing a different message.
+The above would result in four virtual tests, each one echoing a different message.

 - That's 2 *users* \* 2 *people* \* 1 *date*